 ORP supplies cages of baby oysters to waterfront property owners to hang from their docks; once grown, the juvenile oysters are then planted on local sanctuary reefs.

-ORP works with watershed groups to raise money in their communities to help pay for local reef restoration projects.
+ORP works with watershed groups to raise money in their communities to pay for reef restoration projects that plant tens of millions of oysters in Chesapeake tributaries.